pernillelorup/JavascriptFlow2/README.md

 ### Demonstrate a system using application logging and       “coloured” debug statements.

 ### Explain, using relevant examples, concepts related to testing a REST-API using Node/JavaScript + relevant packages
+* For the tests we have used chai and mocha, you first describe the test and then what "it" should do, aswell as a before and after the test.

 ### Explain, using relevant examples, the Express concept; middleware.